ashish-reddy-20-08/spam-ham-detection/README.md

 ## what is NLP ?
 Natural Language Processing, or NLP for short, is broadly defined as the automatic manipulation of natural language, like speech and text, by software.

+The study of natural language processing has been around for more than 50 years and grew out of the field of linguistics with the rise of computers.